CS Course Substitutions Guide

 • ME 555 - Virtual Reality Systems

-Courses that do NOT count as a DUS-approved elective:
+Courses which do NOT count as a DUS-Approved elective

 • ECE 290 - Software Skills